Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Reproductive System

 Ovarian late effects include the following:

-- Early menopause, especially in women who were treated with both an alkylating agent and radiation therapy to the abdomen.
+- Early menopause, especially in women who had their ovaries removed or were treated with both an alkylating agent and radiation therapy to the abdomen.

 - Changes in menstrual periods.